 We will help farmers adopt such practices by:

-- applying latest science and technology, and providing technical assistance
+- applying the latest science and technology, and providing technical assistance

 - offering investment support